djibydiop/llm-baremetal/CHATBOT.md

 ## What We Built

-A **bare metal chatbot REPL** that runs without an operating system, inspired by Justine Tunney's guidance to use llm.c's inference code.
+A **bare metal chatbot REPL** that runs without an operating system, inspired by Djiby Diop's guidance to use llm.c's inference code.

 ### Architecture